jstotz/jstreams/README.md

 This is alpha software and not suitable for production use.

+## Features

+- Load balancing among subscribers within a group
+- Automatically message reassignment when consumers go away
+- Multi-threaded subscribers
+- Configurable message serialization

 ## Roadmap

-- [X] Load balancing across named consumer groups
-- [X] Automatically reclaim messages when consumers die
-- [X] Multi-threaded subscribers
-- [X] Automatic checkpoint storage
-- [X] Configurable message serialization
-- [ ] Configurable retry logic
+- Configurable retry logic
-- [ ] Replay streams from a given checkpoint
+- Replay a stream from a given point
-- [ ] Wildcard subscriptions
+- Wildcard subscriptions

 ## Installation